GSA/Section508.gov/_pages/manage/2018-05-29-laws-policies-update-agency-policies.md

 Sections 501, 504, and 508 are separate laws with different goals.
 They are complimentary and sometimes more than one will apply to a particular situation.
 Together they ensure non-discrimination on the basis of disability in programs conducted by Federal agencies, in programs receiving Federal financial assistance, in Federal employment, and in the employment practices of Federal contractors.

 Compliance with one Section does not ensure compliance with the other Sections.
-For example, if Information and Communication Technology (ICT) qualifies for one of the exceptions in the Revised Section 508 Standards, agencies still have obligations to not discriminate under Section 501 or 504.
+For example, if information and communication technology (ICT) qualifies for one of the exceptions in the Revised Section 508 Standards, agencies still have obligations to not discriminate under Section 501 or 504.
 Conversely, if an agency provides its employees or members of the public accommodations to meet their unique individual disability-related needs, doing so does not remove the obligation under Section 508 to make ICT compliant with the Revised 508 Standards.
 Most agencies appropriately manage each of these sections through different departments or business areas (e.g., Human Resources may manage Section 501 and 504, while the CIO manages Section 508).
 Because these legal obligations are so interrelated, you should look upon issuance of the Revised 508 Standards as an opportunity to develop better communications and cooperation between these interrelated agency functions.

 Increasingly Section 501 and 504 complaints and lawsuits focus on barriers to technology experienced by members of the public or employees with disabilities.
 The end result often is that the agency must develop a more robust Section 508 program to address the immediate concern and minimize future risk.